aweis89/ai-terminals.nvim/README.md

 ## ⚠️ Prerequisites

 This plugin integrates with existing command-line AI tools.
-You need to install the specific tools you want to use *before* configuring them in this plugin.
+These CLIs are optional — install only the ones you plan to use.
+If you don't intend to use a given tool, you do not need to install it.

 Here are links to some of the tools mentioned in the default configuration: